pnugues/edap01/assignments/perceptron.md

 Evaluate your logistic regression using the leave-one-out cross validation method as with the perceptron

 ## Reading
-You will read the article *An overview of gradient descent optimization algorithms* by Ruder (2017) and you will outline the main characteristics of the optimization algorithms the author describes.
+You will read the article *An overview of gradient descent optimization algorithms* by Ruder (2017) and you will outline the main characteristics of all the optimization algorithms the author describes.
 This part should be of about one to two pages.
 Link to the article: https://arxiv.org/abs/1609.04747

 If you understand French, or using Google translate, you may also want to read the original article on gradient descent by Cauchy here:  https://gallica.bnf.fr/ark:/12148/bpt6k2982c/f540.item.
 ## Remarks